Himani2908/Data-Analysis-Interactive--Dashboard/README.md

-# Data-Analysis-Interactive--Dashboard
-I developed an interactive Hospital Emergency Room Analysis Dashboard using Microsoft Excel.
-Performed data cleaning and transformation using Power Query Editor, created Pivot Tables and Charts, and designed a dynamic dashboard with slicers and KPIs to analyze patient trends, waiting times, and operational performance.
+# Hospital Emergency Room Analysis (Interactive Dashboard creation using MS Excel)
+## Project Purpose
+The objective of this project is to develop a Hospital Emergency Room Analysis Dashboard using Microsoft Excel to enhance operational efficiency and generate actionable insights.
+This dashboard enables stakeholders to monitor key performance indicators, analyze patient flow and service trends, and support data-driven decision-making to improve patient management and overall healthcare service quality.